 When I ended the previous post, I’d pointed to a few of the elements that coalesced to help give flight to SiT from its cinnamon nest of obscurity to soar through the celestial firmament reborn as a cult classic.
-But one there’s one more critical factor remaining.
+But there’s one more critical factor remaining.
 Or rather one more critical person.
 His name is Bill Shepard – the person whom Stephen (Deutsch) Simon describes as the prime force or the one who did more for the revival of Somewhere in Time than anyone else.

-Here’s how Shepard describes his experience in the previously cited LAIst article,
+Here’s how Shepard describes his experience in the previously cited LA-Ist article,

 “I was going with a very nice lady from Saint Paul,” Shepard said.
 “She was actually the one who suggested going to the movies.
 I sat there for 103 minutes literally enchanted.
 I’d never seen a movie like that before that affected me like that.
 And as the two of us were walking out of the theater, she turned to me and said, ‘Well, that didn’t do that much for me.
 How about you?'”

 While he seems to have forgotten the name of the “very nice lady from Saint Paul” Shepard never forgot the movie.
 Perhaps, like Elise and Richard in the film, Shepard was building his castle of love though not just for two.
 Piece by piece and believing he couldn’t be alone in his affection for the film, he began seeking other fans and over the next decade picked out a perfect come true.
 Those of us living in the 21st century might have to work to understand the breadth of effort this project required in the 1980s.
 There was no Facebook, no X (formerly known as Twitter), no Instagram.
 There wasn’t even an internet.
 Instead, Shepard placed small ads in newspapers and magazines around the country and the world seeking people with a similar passion.
 (For some reason the movie did exceptionally well in Hong Kong.
 Opening at the Palace Theater on 12 September 1981, it had an uninterrupted run of 223 days ending on 22 April 1982 and establishing a new record for the longest continuous screening of a film in the now former British colony.
-It earned 9.8 million Hong Kong dollars or about 1.7 million U.S.)
+It earned 9,800,000 million Hong Kong dollars or about 1,700,000 million U S.)Â

 As momentum built through the cable airings and the soundtrack sales, so did the responses to his queries.
 It took the better part of a decade but, at least from Shepard’s perspective, his project had, to use a current term, gone viral.
 In 1990, he founded the International Network of Somewhere in Time Enthusiasts or INSITE.
 According to the official Somewhere in Time website,

-INSITE exists to Honor the film, and those responsible for its creation, to Inform members about all aspects of the film to enhance their appreciation of it, as well as to Influence public and media perception of the film, to assure its recognition as the classic we know it to be.
+INSITE exists to honor the film, and those responsible for its creation, to Inform members about all aspects of the film to enhance their appreciation of it, as well as to Influence public and media perception of the film, to assure its recognition as the classic we know it to be.

 By the next year, so many of the movie’s fans had responded to Shepard that he organized the first Somewhere in Time weekend at Grand Hotel.